 Previous research has shown that attractiveness can get people a long way: it’s associated with better performance in school and a better career.
 It’s no wonder that the global cosmetic industry is worth $500 billion.

-	While a couple of studies have suggested that genetics explain some variability in facial attractiveness, a recent study by Hu and colleagues is among the first to identify which genes are driving this difference in attractiveness in the population.
+While a couple of studies have suggested that genetics explain some variability in facial attractiveness, a recent study by Hu and colleagues is among the first to identify which genes drive this difference in beauty in the population.

 Interestingly, female facial attractiveness was negatively associated with BMI, meaning that, among girls and women, people with lower BMI tend to have more attractive faces, and vice versa.
 On the other hand, male facial attractiveness was positively associated with blood cholesterol (which is important in testosterone production).

 While this study has several limitations, including the lack of diversity within the study population, it provides an interesting first look into how our DNA can influence how attractive our faces are.

 While it might be fun or even important for you to find out if you have attractive facial features, remember that there are a few ways to become more attractive – even if it’s not in your DNA.
 Smile, and don’t forget to make eye contact.

 So what does your DNA say about your facial attractiveness?
 Log on to Genomelink to find out.

 Photo by Noah Buscher on Unsplash